Kotlin/dataframe/docs/StardustDocs/topics/schemas.md

 <!---IMPORT org.jetbrains.kotlinx.dataframe.samples.api.Schemas-->

-In Jupyter environment `DataFrame` provides typed data access by automatic inference of `DataSchema` of new `DataFrame` instances and generation of schema-specific extension properties
+`Kotlin Dataframe` provides typed data access via [generation of extension properties](extensionPropertiesApi.md) for type `DataFrame<T>`, where

-## Overview
+`T` is a marker class that represents `DataSchema` of `DataFrame`.

+Schema of `DataFrame` is a mapping from column names to column types of `DataFrame`.
+It ignores order of columns in `DataFrame`, but tracks column hierarchy.

+In Jupyter environment compile-time `DataFrame` schema is synchronized with real-time data after every cell execution.

+In IDEA projects you can use [gradle plugin](installation.md#gradle-plugin-configuration) to extract schema from dataset and generate extension properties.

+## DataSchema workflow in Jupyter

 After execution of cell

 <!---FUN createDf-->